jkingportfolio/ci_pp5_tick_it_react/README.md

 The key functionality aspects:

-- The site to have be simple and use intuitive navigation across all pages
+- The site to be simple and use intuitive navigation across all pages
 - User authentication
 - User interaction via tasks, comments and packs
 - User's to have their own profiles with brief description, profile image and tab group consisting of their owned tasks, packs and other users tasks which they have been assigned
 - CRUD functionality for task, comments, packs and their profile
 - Tasks filtering by keyword search, new tasks and high priority tasks
-- Responsiveness to allow pleasant usage of the app across a range of devices woth varying display sizes
+- Responsiveness to allow pleasant usage of the app across a range of devices with varying display sizes

 ## User Experience